-Betting on F1 is very much the hub of bookmakers motor sport betting.
+Betting on F1 in 2020 is very much the hub of bookmakers motor sport betting.
 With the Championship now extended to 20 races, and race times scheduled to cater for the mass European market.
 Formula 1 betting has exploded over recent years from what was a pretty basic offering about the Race Winner and Podium Finish markets several years ago, to the plethora of opportunities available to today’s punter looking to bet on Formula One.
 You can now speculate on whether the Safety Car will be called out or who will be the first driver to crash out!

-So what can you bet on?
+Formula 1 – what can you bet on?

-In 2011 for instance, Sebastian Vettel proved himself to be absolutely unbeatable in Saturday’s qualifying sessions, so if you fancied the Red Bull man to win on Sunday, it often made sense to back him before the start of qualifying as once he achieved Pole Position, the price offered about race victory was usually much shorter.
+In 2011 for instance, Sebastian Vettel proved himself to be absolutely unbeatable in Saturday’s qualifying sessions.
+So if you fancied the Red Bull man to win on Sunday, it often made sense to back him before the start of qualifying as once he achieved Pole Position.
+The price offered about race victory was usually much shorter.
 Considering the chances your chosen driver may have in qualifying is therefore pretty important when betting on F1.

 With bookmakers also offering odds on a podium finish, you can directly check the competitiveness of the e/w part by comparing to the podium market.
-If the driver you fancy was available at 6/4 or 13/8 for a podium finish, you would be better to have a win only bet, and then head to the podium market for that bet separately if you wished to place it.
+If the driver you fancy was available at 6/4 or 13/8 for a podium finish, you would be better to have a win only bet.
+Then head to the podium market for that bet separately if you wished to place it.
 However, if the best odds on offer for a podium finish were 10/11, you would be getting a healthy slice of value on the e/w part of the race winner price, and it would make sense to take the bet as an e/w bet.

-With often pretty predictable differences between the relative pace of the various teams in the field, bookmakers have reacted to the obviously small chances of a Lotus or Virgin Racing car winning the race by offering odds on drivers to finish on the Podium (Top 3), in the Top 6 and in the Points (Top 10).
+There are often pretty predictable differences between the relative pace of the various teams in the field.
+Bookmakers have reacted to the obviously small chances of a Lotus or Virgin Racing car winning the race by offering odds on drivers to finish on the Podium (Top 3), in the Top 6 and in the Points (Top 10).
 This has allowed punters an angle to back a driver they believe may over perform, but whom may still be unable to challenge for a race victory.

 When betting on Formula One, always try to catch qualifying on Saturday.
 Drivers who save an extra set of tyres for the race have been successful at moving up the field in 2011, while the grid holds a “dirty side” and a “clean side” which can be a big benefit to drivers off the start line on Sunday.
 Those lining up on the clean side (the racing line) will usually have qualified in 1st, 3rd, 5th etc. and will get marginally better grip in the run to the first corner.